stephen-rowan/Cardano-ADA-Reference/README.md

+# Cardano NFT DAO

+The NFT DAO Collaboration is an initiative to bring Non Fungible Token (NFT) capability to [Cardano](https://cardano.org/) using a Distributed Autonmous Organisational model.

-# Project Catalyst : A Comprehensive Non Fungible Token (NFT) Framework Collaboration
+## Project Catalyst : A Comprehensive Non Fungible Token (NFT) Framework Collaboration
 > https://cardano.ideascale.com/a/dtd/Comprehensive-NFT-Framework-Collab/334521-48088